jandix/rzeit2/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

+* fixed duplicate vignette entries
+* fixed get_article_images for URLs without images

+## Resubmission
+This is a resubmission.
+In this version I have:

 * excluded readme from build process
 * moved ggplot2 from imports to suggested